 Explore giant machines in our outdoor engineering pavilion.

-The machinery is part of North Lanarkshire’s Industrial and Associated Social History Collection which was awarded National Recognition status in 2009 by the Scottish Government.
-The award confirms the importance of the collection to the nation’s heritage, representing over two hundred years of Scottish industrial development.
+The machinery is part of the museum’s Industrial and Associated Social History Collection which was awarded National Recognition status in 2009 by the Scottish Government.
+The award confirms the importance of the collection to the nation’s heritage; representing over two hundred years of Scottish industrial development.

 The project has been funded by the Recognition Capital Fund administered by Museums Galleries Scotland and North Lanarkshire Council.